 Kadence vs. GeneratePress: Which is Better?

 Before concluding, I must say that I’m a big fan of both these WordPress themes.
 However, I’m more inclined towards GeneratePress.
 I have used Kadence for quite some time, but I might be sticking with GeneratePress for the next few years.

 Let me spill the beans for you.

-You should know that theme companies occasionally roll out updates, and they strive to make the themes better and reliable for users.
+You should know that theme companies occasionally roll out updates, and they strive to make the themes better and more reliable for users.

 I found GeneratePress faster than Kadence, but it doesn’t mean I don’t like Kadence.
 Kadence is one of my favorite WordPress themes, but I want to stick to GeneratePress for at least a couple of years before moving to another one.

 The Kadence premium version is a bit pricey as compared to GeneratePress.
 Whereas, Generate is cost-effective, faster, and easy to use for everyone.
 At this point, I believe that GeneratePress is a better WordPress theme than any of its competitors on the market.

 Above all, my page speed insights score got better after switching to GeneratePress.